 Astonishingly, the entire machine, apart from the spindle assembly, toolpost, some small fastenings and the bedways, was made from sheet steel, largely 0.04" thick - even to the handwheels and 3.5-inch diameter faceplate.
-Unsurprisingly the machine was very light, about 10 lbs in total, and very compact with an overall length of 27.5" and width across the base of just 7".
+Unsurprisingly the machine - which resembled in its appearance a pre-WW1 tin-plate toy - was very light, about 10 lbs in total, and very compact with an overall length of 27.5" and width across the base of just 7".
 The foot-plate of the lathe appears to have been flat stamped and the four sides then folded in and secured by welded-on rectangular corner tabs.
 Two pressed-steel cross members were spot-welded in place to stiffen the bed at its mid point and the headstock attached by two riveted-on strips on its underside.
 Made from what was almost certainly standard 5/8" x 5/16" bar stock with a 45° angle milled along the outer edges, the bedways were held to the base by countersunk rivets.

 A concealed leadscrew (5/16" x 18 t.p.i) ran down the centre of the bed and - propelled by hand - a carriage topped by a very simple sheet-steel tool slide that was made a little stronger than other components by the use of heavier-gage (0.07" thick) material.
 Travel of the cross slide was 2.5" with its 2.75-inch diameter handwheel (of pressed steel, naturally) marked by 120 rolled-in divisions with 12 numbers marked 0 to 12 with each sub-divided into 10 increments giving an unusual set-up of one revolution equalling 0.555" and each mark 0.000463" (a 1/4" x 20 t.p.i. thread).